eshamster/kv-kneader/README.markdown

 # Kv-Kneader

-Kv-Kneader generates new key-value pairs by modifying key-value pairs.
+Kv-Kneader generates new key-value pairs by editting other key-value pairs.

 ## Usage